KDAB/cxx-qt/book/src/concepts/types.md

 {{#include ../../../tests/qt_types_standalone/rust/src/qhash.rs:book_qhash}}
 ```

-Note that type alias such as `QVariantMap` can be used by using the matching type in Rust such as `QMap<QString, QVariant>`.
+> A type alias such as `QVariantMap` can be used by using the matching type in Rust such as `QMap<QString, QVariant>`.

 ## Defining a Custom Type

 Any types that are valid CXX types should be usable with CXX-Qt as well.

-Note that the same rules apply as CXX, so a type must be [trivial](https://cxx.rs/extern-c++.html?highlight=trivial#integrating-with-bindgen-generated-or-handwritten-unsafe-bindings) to pass by value.
-If they are opaque, references or pointers must be used.

 For examples of how to wrap Qt objects, explore the [`cxx-qt-lib` source code](https://github.com/KDAB/cxx-qt/tree/main/crates/cxx-qt-lib).

+> The same rules apply as CXX, so a type must be [trivial](https://cxx.rs/extern-c++.html?highlight=trivial#integrating-with-bindgen-generated-or-handwritten-unsafe-bindings) to pass by value.
+> If they are opaque, references or pointers must be used.

 ### Using a Custom Type with Containers or QVariant